Employee’s Whole Life: At-a-glance.

 - Mortgage protection: Death benefit can be used to help pay off mortgages and other outstanding debts in the event an insured person dies prematurely.

-- Retirement funding: Cash values can be accessed through loans or withdrawals to supplement a retirement income.
-Loans and/or withdrawals will reduce the death benefit.
+- Retirement funding: Cash values can be accessed through loans or partial surrenders to supplement retirement income as your life insurance needs decrease.
+Loans and/or partial surrenders will reduce the death benefit and cash value.
+Loans also accrue interest

 - Family coverage: If you are eligible for coverage, your spouse, children and even grandchildren may be able to obtain protection through the program, even if you choose not to purchase coverage on yourself.
 To apply, they answer a few simple questions about their medical history.